jtonini/nas-workstation-monitor/README.md

 For issues or questions:
 - Email: hpc@richmond.edu
-- Create an issue on GitHub
+- Create an issue on GitHub: https://github.com/jtonini/nas-workstation-monitor/issues